Vexcited/discord-alexa-skill/README.md

 Send instructions to your Discord account with this skill.

-We use the Discord API to perform the requests.
+We use the Discord Gateway / API to perform the requests.

-Some features as "send message to" may not be always working.
-Why ?
-Users can have very hard to speak and understand name, so Alexa may not find them.
-Even though I made a normalizer to make people with username like this
-"𝚝 𝚜 𝚞༉" recognisable
-(eg.: (previous example) => tsu).

 ## Why Discord